TrueSparrowSystems/UniCache/README.md

 const configStrategy = {
   cache: {
     engine: "none/redis/memcached",
-    // Other keys depend on the engine, refer next section for the same.
+    // Other keys depend on the engine, refer to the next section for the same.
   }
 };